koltyakov/PnP-JS-Core-Debug/README.md

 # PnP JS Core Debug

-Allows debuggins local sources of PnP JS Core right in TypeScript with live requests to SharePoint environment in Node.js.
+Allows debugging local sources of PnP JS Core right in TypeScript with live requests to SharePoint environment in Node.js.

 ## Prerequisites